uthcode/learntosolveit/source/quotes.rst

         And I think that is true in most cases, be it the "great sport coach" or the "great spiritual leader."

+* You are never given a wish without also being given the power to make it true.
+  You may have to work for it, however. - Richard Bach
+* A foolish consistency is the hobgoblin of little minds. -- Ralph Waldo Emerson

 Universe
 ========